Wednesday, July 25, 2018

 Daybreak is so deeply sweet.

-A time to take photographs - and notice ecosystem successes - and needs.
+A time to take photographs - and be within the ecosystem - and think and dream.

-We work hard to help it recover full diversity, health, and the expression of itself.
+These days we work hard to help it recover full diversity, health, and itself.

-If you're interested in names: those curling leaves are big blue stem, here sprawling under orange butterfly milkweed.
-The grayish foliage on the left (topped by flowerbuds for next week) is leadplant.
-I'm in the moment, but I'm also in the future; those buds proclaim soon purple and orange lead plant flowers, swarming with their special pollinators.
-The fine grass is dropseed - conservative royalty of prairie quality.
-Huge wide leaves are prairie dock - busy putting up seven-foot flower stalks.
+You can see it better if you know the names of its animals and plants: those curling leaves above are big blue stem, here sprawling under orange butterfly milkweed.
+The grayish foliage on the left (topped by flowerbuds to open next week) is leadplant.
+I'm in the moment, but I'm also in the future; soon purple and orange leadplant flowers, will swarm with their special pollinators.
+The fine grass is dropseed - royalty of prairie quality.
+Huge wide leaves are prairie dock - busy putting up seven-foot flower stalks - from roots deeper than that.
 The pale green, barely starting to unfurl down in front, will later be heath aster, one of the last flowers of autumn.

 Black-eyed Susan knits the world together by living both on roadsides and in the finest savannas.

-Prairie lily is so rare and conservative that we despaired of ever restoring it.
+Prairie lily is so rare and high-quality that we once despaired of ever restoring it.

 Then for a few years, with a lot of work, we saw one or two per year.